Choose an international banking course you can study flexibly, 100% online.

 Your tutors

-You’ll learn from experienced academics and researchers from the University of Aberdeen’s Business School.
+You’ll learn from internationally experienced economists, academics and researchers.

-- two short essays (each worth 25% of your final grade)
+- two short essays (worth 50% of your final course grade), and

 This is an indicative guide to the time required for a typical student at this level to achieve the learning outcomes.